Tutankhamun95/oivan/README.md

 #List of Requirements:

-1)You can choose any architecture, state management to build your project [DONE]
+1) You can choose any architecture, state management to build your project [DONE]

 2) You can choose any third party to build your project.
 [DONE]